klenert17/CircuitPython/README.md

 ## Distance_Sensor

 ### Description & Code
-For this assignment we were required to use the HC-SR04 sensor to measure the distance from an object, depending on the distance the LED would change colors going through the colors from red to green to blue.
+For this assignment we were required to use the HC-SR04 ultrasonic sensor to measure the distance from an object, depending on the distance, 5-35 cm, the LED would change colors going through the colors from red to green to blue.

 ```
 # Kathryn Lenert